Check out what’s happening this Sunday

 Good Friday

 For decades, St. Bart's has marked Good Friday by gathering at noon to meditate on Jesus' seven last words, or sayings.
-This year’s observance of Good Friday again features music by St. Bartholomew’s Choir and thought-provoking preaching from St. Bart's clergy and lay members of the St. Bart’s community.
+This year’s observance of Good Friday again features music by St. Bartholomew’s Choir and thought-provoking preaching from St. Bart's clergy.
 The 8 am and 6 pm services include a reading of the Passion Gospel, prayer for the whole world, and Holy Communion from the bread and wine blessed on Maundy Thursday evening.
 This noon service will be livestreamed on our website, Facebook and YouTube.

 8 am (Chapel) The Liturgy of Good Friday